devleaks/followthegreens/docs/index.md

 To further explose an issue, it is possible to augment the level of logged information.

-To do so, please set the following variable in `ftgprefs.toml` file:
+To do so, please set the following variable in `followthegreens.prf` file:

 ```
 LOGGING_LEVEL = 10
 ```

-The value `10` above correspond to a python logger logging level.
+The value `10` above correspond to a python logging level (`logging.DEBUG`).
 The default value is `20` (`logging.INFO`).
-FtG developers will probably ask you to place value `10` which correspond to the production of debugging information (`logging.DEBUG`).

 You can get support in the [forum thread dedicated to FtG](https://forums.x-plane.org/files/file/71124-follow-the-greens/).

-You can also get support in the [following discord server](https://discord.gg/AQjP2tWV).
+You can also get support on the [following discord server](https://discord.gg/AQjP2tWV).

 # See Also